InsightDataScience/Parsing-Workshop/chapter4/README.md

 ## Python

-In Python, a popular package for working capture files is `pyshark`.
-Make sure you install `wireshark` first (on Mac OS X via `brew install wireshark`, on Ubuntu via `apt-get install wireshark`).
+In Python, a popular package for working capture files is `pyshark`, which is based on `wireshark`.

+### Installation
+ - Make sure you install `wireshark` first
+   - Mac OS X: `brew install wireshark`
+   - Ubuntu:  `apt-get install wireshark`
-You can then install pyshark via `pip install pyshark`
+ - You can then install pyshark via `pip install pyshark`

 Here is a code snippet that reads the file and then walks through every packet to print out the timestamp: